kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## November 3 assignment

+Record yourself (audio or video, whichever is most convenient) improvising a sentence melody on your primary instrument (with solfège, if voice) that follows one of the following schema sequences:

+- Meyer – 5-phase Prinner
+- Jupiter – Passo Indietro – Compound HC
+- Jupiter – Passo Indietro – Compound PAC
+- Sol–fa–mi – Prinner – Fa–fi–sol HC
+- Sol–fa–mi – Prinner – Simple PAC

+Note that these are the five example sentences provided at the end of the OMT resource on [Improvising a sentence with galnt schemata](http://openmusictheory.com/schemata-improv.html).
+Look to those examples for guidance.
+Your melodies can be in any key and in any standard meter (simple/compound, duple/triple/quadruple).

+Since you are submitting a recording, you are free to prepare your improvisation by practicing different possibilities.
+To do so, you can play along with the audio excerpts added to the [Improvising a sentence](http://openmusictheory.com/schemata-improv.html) resource, all of which are in C major and simple quadruple time.
+(Thanks to Mark Arnett for making these!)
+You may also record multiple takes and submit the best one.
+(Since preparing and making multiple attempts at an improvisation looks a like composition, we're dubbing this a "comprovisation.")

+As you practice, you may want to work your way up the [assessment rubric](http://courses.shaffermusic.com/as3-unit2.html), beginning with D-level or C-level melodies, and then adding embellishments to reach B-level and A-level complexity that makes good musical sense.
+Aim for A-level, but submit the highest level that you are able to accomplish with musicality.

+Submit your "comprovisation" before class according to the same procedures that you submitted your pop/rock performance on Google Drive.

 ## October 29 assignment

 In order to assist you in matching the "galant"/"classical" style in your improvisations, please listen to the opening themes of the following movements.
 Spotify recordings are embedded below.
 You can find scores on [IMSLP.org](http://imslp.org) or in the library.